stellasyyun/ml-project-2/README.md

 The best-performing model (Random Forest Classifier with GridSearch) achieved an accuracy of 64.54%, showing moderate prediction capability.

 This analysis reveals that a song's features should not be relied upon to predict a song's popularity.
-We suspect that predicting song's popularity is a complex undertaking because popularity is influenced by a mix of musical attributes, artists' marketing campaign, social factors, and cultural events.
+We suspect that predicting songs' popularity is a complex undertaking because popularity is influenced by a mix of musical attributes, artists' marketing campaigns, social factors, cultural events and other factors.

 <div align="left">